-Contents: Introduction: On Background I. Privilege: Situating India's Transnational Class 2.
+Contents: Introduction: On Background; I. Privilege: Situating India's Transnational Class 2.
 Global/Indian: Cultural Politics in the IT Workplace 3.
 Merit: Ideologies of Achievement in the Knowledge Economy 4.
 Individuals: Narratives of Embedded Selves 5.
 Family: Gendered "Balance" and the Everyday Production of the Nation 6.
-Religion: When the Private is Transnational; Conclusion: Apolitical Politics 2012 978-81-250-4513-7 ₹1515 252 pp Paperback Rights: Restricted Bollywood in the Age of New Media The Geo-televisual Aesthetic Anustup Basu, Assistant Professor, University of Illinois, Urbana-Champaign
+Religion: When the Private is Transnational: Conclusion: Apolitical Politics 2012 978-81-250-4513-7 ₹1665 252 pp Paperback Rights: Restricted Bollywood in the Age of New Media The Geo-televisual Aesthetic Anustup Basu, Assistant Professor, University of Illinois, Urbana-Champaign liberalisation and the inauguration of a global media ecology in India.
+Contents: PART I: INTRODUCTION I. Cinematic 'Assemblages' 2.
+The Geo-televisual and Hindi Film in the Age of Information; PART II: INFORMATICS, SOVEREIGNTY AND THE CINEMATIC CITY 3.
+Allegories of Power/Information 4.
+The Music of Intolerable Love: PART III: MYTH AND REPETITION 5.
+Technopolis and the Ramayana 6.
+Repetitions with Difference; Epilogue 2012 978-81-250-4755-1 ₹2100 272 pp Paperback Rights: Restricted Cultural Studies in the Future Tense Lawrence Grossberg, Morris Davis Distinguished Professor of Communication Studies and Cultural Studies at the University of North Carolina, USA

-This study of popular Indian cinema in an age of globalization, new media, and metropolitan Hindu fundamentalism focuses on the period from 1991 to 2004.
-Popular Hindi cinema took a certain spectacular turn from the early nineties as a signature 'Bollywood style' evolved in the wake of liberalization and the inauguration of a global media ecology in India.
+This study of popular Indian cinema in an age of globalisation, new media, and metropolitan Hindu fundamentalism focuses on the period from 1991 to 2004.
+Popular Hindi cinema took a certain spectacular turn from the early nineties as a signature 'Bollywood style' evolved in the wake of